Easy-Systems/documentations/docusaurus/docs/easythreads/automations/forumsettings/forumsettings-general.md

 - **post-reaction:**: The reaction to add to the post. *(optional)*
 - **lock-post** Whether to lock the post after creation. *(optional)*
 - **pin-startmessage**: If enabled, the bot will pin the message that it has created the post with. *(optional)*
+- **pin-postmessage**: If set to true, the bot will automatically pin the message set with the post-message option within the post *(optional)*
 - **pin-post**: If enabled, the bot will pin the post.
 Due to Discord limitations, this will make only the latest post to be pinned. *(optional)*

 ## Variables